 AAMFT Approved Supervisor

 As founder of Bareiter Counseling Center Beth was passionate about providing a safe nurturing environment for all.
-Beth continues to be devoted to helping adults, couples, and families face life challenges and find the healing and freedom God desires.
-She primarily uses a depth-oriented approach from a family systems perspective helping people to understand how their past is impacting their current life.
-Beth has been helping individuals, couples and families for the last 30+ years.
-She is a licensed Professional Counselor and a Licensed Marriage and Family Therapist.
-She has been in private practice for 25 years with her prior experience in addiction.
+Beth continues to be devoted to helping adults, couples, and families face life challenges and find the healing and freedom God desires using a depth-oriented approach.
+She has been helping individuals, couples and families for the last 30+ years.
+As a licensed Professional Counselor and a Licensed Marriage and Family Therapist she has been in private practice for 25 years with her prior experience in addiction.
 Her specialties include addiction, trauma, couples, depression, and anxiety.
-She uses a depth oriented approach from a family systems perspective.
 She has advanced training in Internal Family Systems and advanced couples training with the Gottman Institute.
-She is currently an AAMFT Approved Supervisor she offers individual and group supervision.
+As an AAMFT Approved Supervisor she offers individual and group supervision.